meiersi-da/cips/cip-TOKEN-STD/cip-meiersi-Canton-Network-Token-Standard.md

 TODO: once reviewed -- create issue to remove `RegistryAppInstall` and switch to this discovery mechanism

+#### Total Supply and Token Metadata

+TODO: fill out, define total supply

-#### Metadata
+#### Generic Metadata

-The standard employs metadata records to enable transporting additional data as part of the standardized workflows.
+The standard employs generic metadata records to enable transporting additional data as part of the standardized workflows.
 These metadata records are text-based key-value maps.
 Concretely, they are present on